Home

 • Systematic generalization of skills

-The MEAP program uses a combination of discrete trial training, natural environment or incidental teaching, pivotal response training, verbal behavior strategies, preference assessment, errorless learning, prompting, shaping and fading, behavior management strategies, play scripts, picture schedules and peer modeling.
+The MEAP program uses a combination of โบรกเกอร์ exness evidence-based behavioral teaching strategies such as discrete trial training, and natural environment or incidental teaching.
 The specific techniques employed vary form child to child according to need.

 Parent/Caregiver Involvement

-At MEAP, this participation includes weekly/bi-weekly case review meetings, participation in each program evaluation and assessment activity, and learning therapy methods to promote generalization to the natural environment during times therapy staff is not present.
+At MEAP, this participation includes every other week case review meetings, participation in each program evaluation and assessment activity, and learning therapy methods to promote generalization to the natural environment during times therapy staff is not present.

 Funding Options